pnordahl/monorail/README.md

 ## Checkpoint

-The `checkpoint` is a marker in change provider history (see: [Checkpointing](#checkpointing).
+The `checkpoint` is a marker in change provider history.
 When present, it is used as the beginning of an interval in history used for collecting a set of changes.
 The end of this interval is the latest point in change provider history.
 In addition, any pending changes not present in history are merged with the history set.

 For `git`, the checkpoint is stored as a reference such as HEAD, or an object SHA.
 Pending changes are untracked and uncommitted files.
 Therefore, the set of changes reported by the `git` change provider is: `[<checkpoint>, ..., HEAD] + [untracked] + [uncommitted]`.